jivakys/punchy-book-3630/README.md

 App Screenshot

-Clone of Rentomojo.com which is a furniture renting website This project is the group project developed by team of 3 in 5 days.
+Clone of Rentomojo.com which is a furniture renting website This project is the solo project developed in 3 to 5 days.
-We make the website fully functional and responsive.
+I make the website fully functional and responsive.

 Features
 Build Landing page and Product page.